 Giving back to the community around her is part of Katie’s core.
 As a mother, Katie appreciates the difficult choices women often have to make concerning work and family.
 In 2010, she helped write and advocated for legislation in Iowa that would require employers to make reasonable accommodations for breastfeeding mothers.
 In 2016, Katie was part of the Iowa ACLU’s successful effort to reform the Iowa bar exam to allow breaks and appropriate spaces for breast-pumping test takers.

-Katie is an active volunteer at her son’s elementary school and is the leader of the Des Moines chapter of Moms Demand Action for Gun Sense in America.
+Katie is an active volunteer at her children’s schools and is a volunteer for the Des Moines chapter of Moms Demand Action for Gun Sense in America.
 She is also a board member of the Des Moines Public Schools Foundation.
 In her free time, Katie spends time with her husband Travis and their two children.
-Together, they ride bikes, play with the dogs, drink craft beer (the adults, not the kids), religiously watch the Hawkeyes and the Cubs, and make each other laugh–a lot.
+Together, they ride bikes, play with their dog, drink craft beer and coffee (the adults, not the kids), religiously watch the Hawkeyes and the Cubs, and make each other laugh–a lot.

 State of Iowa (2006)